simple-java-mail/smtp-connection-pool/README.md

 ## Path 2: Simple Java Mail `batch-module`

 This path is deliberately delivered in Simple Java Mail, not in this repository.
-[Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) adds a public callback API for Simple Java Mail 9.3.0, for applications that already create Jakarta Mail messages but want asynchronous execution, clustering, and safe release/invalidate handling without adopting the full `EmailBuilder`/`Mailer` API.
+[Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) added a public callback API in Simple Java Mail 9.3.0 for applications that already create Jakarta Mail messages but want asynchronous execution, clustering, and safe release/invalidate handling without adopting the full `EmailBuilder`/`Mailer` API.

 ```xml
 <dependency>